Updated: Sep 12

 We walk through rolling dunes.
 There are lot of dung beetles and mice holes.
 I do not mind at all.
 This was the nicest campsite.
 I am happy where there are no mosquitoes.
 I cannot handle forcing myself into a sweater even at night.
 The whole day is pretty much a shit show as we drive through a pretty wild sandstorm in the Mourdi Depression.
 There are piles of red dusty rocks everywhere.
 We drive through planetary Mars, and at moments, there are these whimsically smooth sand dunes.
 The long stretches of beautiful sandy smooth desert are almost ghostly in the winds.
 It is mesmerizing.
 We end up in a village in literally the middle of nowhere to stop for lunch.
 We have to eat under the tree right by the cars because the wind is whipping sand everywhere.
 The conditions are desolate.

 Be still our hearts, these little kids and some older women come out to hawk what little they have – bracelets, some rock tools and knifes.
 They charge literally an arm and a leg and do not seem to bargain, but you see desperation in their eyes.
 They are literally in the middle of nowhere in a sandstorm trying to broker a sale.
 As we leave, we drop by the well to refuel on water supplies.
 The drivers all give us a splash of dunk of water to our heads.
 This feels amazing since my head was boiling.
 Once again, I have this incredible appreciation for water right now.
 Life is so harsh out here.
 We visit a salt lake – the first of many.
 There are a million mosquitoes, so this particular lake is not as beautiful as I imagined.
-We watch these women grind salt from the dried up lake (for cooking).
-I reiterate how harsh life appears here.
+We watch these women grind salt from the dried up lake for cooking.
+I think to myself over and over how harsh life appears here.

 We end up in a town before setting up camp to pass police formalities.
 This requires our passports and some time.
-I manage to speak to Jon briefly, and while it is short, it gives me life and emotional strength.
+I manage to message family briefly, and while it is short-lived, it gives me life and emotional strength.
 I can handle these highs and lows.
 There is no suffering here.
 I am alive.

 We camp next to a huge salt lake called Lake Yoa.
 We can hear jackals screaming in the night, and in the morning we see their paw prints everywhere.
 Before sunrise, I take a run because the sand is flat and does not sink as much.
 This feels good for my body as even though I am walking a lot, running does help with the psyche.
 I wish very much though that we camped next to Lake Yoa.
 When we walk through the bushes into the clearing you see this large crystal body of water.
 It glimmers in light blue, but when you walk closer you realize the lake is dark green.
 It looks so pure.
 There is no one around, no boats, no infrastructure – just water, cliffs, palm trees and a light breeze.
 We drive up to the cliffs to see it from above and it is equally as stunning.